Henry Lee II

 Col. Henry Lee II (1730–1787) was an American planter, military officer and politician from Westmoreland and later of Prince William County.
-Although he served in the Virginia General Assembly for three decades (part-time before and after the American Revolutionary War), as well as held local military and civilian offices, Lee may today be best known for Leesylvania plantation (now a Virginia State Park and on the National Register of Historic Places), having been overshadowed by his cousin Richard Henry Lee and his sons, especially his lawyer sons Charles, Edmund Jennings Lee I and Richard Bland Lee I and his somewhat scandal plagued firstborn son Henry "Light-Horse Harry" Lee III (father of Robert E. Lee).
+Although he served in the Virginia General Assembly for three decades (part-time before and after the American Revolutionary War), and also held local military and political offices, Lee may today be best known for Leesylvania plantation (now a Virginia State Park and on the National Register of Historic Places), having been overshadowed by his cousin Richard Henry Lee and his sons, especially his lawyer sons Charles, Edmund Jennings Lee I and Richard Bland Lee I and his somewhat scandal-plagued firstborn son Henry "Light-Horse Harry" Lee III (father of Robert E. Lee).

 Early life

 Lee was born in 1729 at Lee Hall in Westmoreland County, Virginia, the third son of Capt.
-Henry Lee I (1691–1747), and his wife, Mary Bland (1704–1764).
+Henry Lee I (1691–1747), of the Lee Family of Virginia, and his wife, Mary Bland (1704–1764).
 His mother was the daughter of Hon.
 Richard Bland, Sr. (1665–1720) and his second wife, Elizabeth Randolph (1685–1719).
 Thus, both parents descended from the First Families of Virginia who operated plantations using enslaved labor, as well as held important political and governmental offices.
 Lee received a private education appropriate to his class.
 As the third son (with elder brothers John (b.
 1724) and Richard (b.
 1729) and a sister Letitia (b.
-1730)), Lee was not expected to inherit the main plantation, but studied law and was admitted to the local bar in Westmoreland County, where he practiced law for three years.
+1730), Lee was not expected to inherit the main plantation, but studied law and was admitted to the local bar in Westmoreland County, where he practiced law for three years.